connectjunkie/homebridge-beoplay/README.md

 Note that for the `tv` option the remote control support within the Control Centre remote (for media control etc) is not currently implemented.

-Note for the `smartspeaker` option that you can also set the volume for the device via HomeKit scenes/automations.
+Note for the `smartspeaker` option that you can only adjust the volume, pause audio and resume audio within a HomeKit Scene/Automation.
+You cannot use the `Play Audio` option with this plugin as that uses Airplay 2, not HomeKit, to play the audio.

 ## Mode parameter